Brand Feeder Reviews

 Solar power: what actually happens

-The marketing leans heavily on solar, and under ideal conditions it works.
-The built-in battery is a 5200mAh lithium-ion unit that Netvue says can last up to 3 months under typical use without solar charging (based on recording ten 20-second clips per day).
+com/product/birdfy-nest/Charging-Guidance/).
 With the solar panel in full sun, you should see indefinite runtime.
 The problem is that "full sun" is doing a lot of work in that sentence.
 Users in shaded yards, north-facing setups, or high-latitude locations during winter have reported the battery lasting only 2 days even with the solar panel attached.
-If your feeder location gets fewer than 4 hours of direct sun daily, plan for periodic USB-C charging rather than treating it as truly wireless.

 Setup